jurriaan/aico/ARCHITECTURE.md

 ## Data & Control Flow: Lifecycle of a Command

 The components work together in a predictable sequence.
-The lifecycle of a typical `aico edit` command illustrates this flow:
+The lifecycle of a typical `aico gen` command illustrates this flow:

 1.  **Invocation:** The user's command is received by the **Entrypoint**, which routes it to the correct function in the **Command Layer**.
 2.  **State Loading:** The command uses the **State Persistence Layer** to find and load the `.ai_session.json` file into memory as a structured Pydantic object.